Potala Palace - A World Heritage Architectural Masterpiece

 Check more about Lhasa Accommodation - Recommended Hotels in Lhasa

-Best Time to Visit Palace
+Best Time to Visit the Potala Palace

 The Potala Palace can be visited year-round, as weather conditions do not typically prevent access.
 However, the optimal time is from May to October, when the weather is mild and opening hours are generally longer.
 This period is also ideal if you plan to extend your trip to other Tibetan destinations such as Namtso Lake or Mount Everest.
 Visitor numbers tend to be higher during the National Day holiday (October 1–7) and the summer vacation period.